I started The Creative Penn podcast back in early 2009, before the boom times of audio driven by smartphones and voice

 Step 5: Create show notes and market the episode

-For show notes, I get a transcription done through AI-transcription service, Trint.com, and I also used Speechpad.com for years.
+For show notes, I get the transcription done through AI-transcription service, Trint.com, and I also used Speechpad.com for years.
 My virtual assistant edits the transcript and creates the show notes.
 (I did this myself for years but it's great to have help with this now and there are services that specialize specifically in doing this for podcasters.)

 The transcript and show notes allow people to skim the highlights if they prefer to read information.
 It also ensures the post is indexed for SEO (search engine optimization) purposes as audio is currently not indexed.

 I then schedule a number of social media posts on Twitter and Facebook, as well as sharing to StumbleUpon, LinkedIn and Pinterest.

 Is it worth it?